sweetenloe/omniwin-auditor/README.md

     Windows Home has fewer policy features

     Certain checks only work on newer Windows versions

-⚖️ Use responsibly

-This tool is for legit security checks only.

-    Only run on systems you own or manage

-    Get permission if scanning work machines

-    Follow laws and company policies

-🤝 Contribute

-Ideas, bug fixes, or new checks are welcome:

-    Report bugs

-    Suggest features

-    Improve the code or docs

-    Share better usage examples

-📄 License

-Released under the MIT License.
-Free to use, modify, and share—at your own risk.
-🔧 Troubleshooting

 If secedit logs fail, the tool will automatically fall back and grab the data another way.
 No manual fixing needed.